openmediavault/openmediavault-docs/various/fs_env_vars.rst

     <opts>defaults,nofail,user_xattr,usrjquota=aquota.user,grpjquota=aquota.group,jqfmt=vfsv0,acl</opts>

-Save the file with CTRL+X, run: ``omv-salt deploy run fstab``
+Save the file with CTRL+X, run: :command:`omv-salt deploy run fstab`

-You should be able to see the new options at ``/etc/fstab``, finally reboot the system and check with ``cat /proc/mounts`` that the noexec flag is no longer present for that particular mount.
+You should be able to see the new options at ``/etc/fstab``, finally reboot the system and check with :command:`cat /proc/mounts` that the `noexec` flag is no longer present for that particular mount.